Siem Reap, Cambodia

 The S.E.
 Asian chapter of our trip was coming to an end but we couldn’t leave this corner of the world without visiting the Angkor temples in Cambodia.
 Just an hour flight with online-pre-approved visas in hand, the journey from Saigon to Siem Reap was quick and simple.

 Our welcome to Cambodia was beautiful.
-With the sun going down and warm wind in our hair we took a tuk-tuk from the airport to our hotel.
-We rode “home” excited, absorbing the new sights, sounds and smells of a new city in a new country.
+With the sun going down and the warm wind in our hair we took a tuk-tuk from the airport to our hotel.
+We rode “home” excited, absorbing the new sights, sounds, and smells of a new city in a new country.

 Before visiting the main temple sites of Angkor we visited the Angkor National Museum in Siem Reap.
 It’s impossible to fully appreciate the history of this region in just a few days, and the museum presented a wealth of information that made our time at the temples more valuable and more enjoyable.
 With self-directed audio tours and a ton of fascinating displays, we wandered through slowly, taking full advantage of the air conditioning.